Ashokyadavk/DevOps/README.md

 # DevOps Project
-This is edited for build
+This is edited for build in jenkins